tito-arch/ICBN-International/content/posts/know-fred-talks-fighting.md

 +++
 ### WHO IS _FRED_

-_Fred Beck_ is an 18 year old you tuber from _London, England, United Kingdom_ who does interviews on traditional boxing, crossover boxing and MMA.
+_Fred Beck_ is an 18 year old youtuber from _London, England, United Kingdom_ who does interviews on traditional boxing, crossover boxing and MMA.

 _Fred_ did his primary education at _Marshgate primary school_  and secondary education at _Christ’s School_ in  _London_. _Fred_ also studied Creative Media BTEC level 3 at _Kingston College_.He is now at _Salford University_ studying broadcast journalism.

-_Fred Beck_ has also worked as a pot wash at a restaurant before his you tube career kicked off, this was around January 2022.
+_Fred Beck_ has also worked as a pot wash at a restaurant before his Youtube career kicked off, this was around January 2022.

 ![](/uploads/img_20230219_184322.jpg)